HeartBankAcademy/consensys-academy/design_pattern_decisions.md

 Dynamic arrays for confirmed swaps, collections, proposed swaps all use the container data structure pattern based on the CRUD doc https://medium.com/@robhitchens/solidity-crud-part-1-824ffa69509a

+## Emergency Stop or Circuit Breaker pattern
+Implemented so that only contract owner can stop contract and only payable functions are protected

 ## Use Mappings where possible and avoid For Loops
 To avoid DOS attacks and gas costs prefer Mappings over arrays for collection where iteration of collection is not required